jamesderlin/dart_resource_importer/README.md

       #
       # * `GzippedData`
       #     Like `Uint8List` but compressed with gzip.

-      type: String
+    binaryResourceName: 'path/to/file'
     # A shorthand syntax is also provided for `Uint8List` types.
-    binaryResourceName: 'path/to/file'
 ```

 ### Usage